avkonst/hookstate/docs/index/docs/04b-scoped-state.md

 const taskState = useState(props.taskState);
 ```

 You can see what effect the scoped state makes in the following interactive example.
-Set / unset `use scoped state` checkbox and try editing the fields in the form.
+Set / unset `use the scoped state` checkbox and try editing the fields in the form.
 Colors will change to show which components are re-rendered:

 <iframe src="https://hookstate.js.org/demo-todolist" width="100%" height="700px"></iframe>

-More detailed comparison of rerendering differences for various types of states is documented in the [performance overview](./performance-intro) page.
+More detailed comparison of rerendering differences for various types of states are documented in the [performance overview](./performance-intro) page.

 ### It is efficient